 Anafiotika (Αναφιώτικα) is a scenic tiny neighborhood of Athens that lies on the northeast side of the Acropolis (“the high city”) hill.
 Visitors usually confuse the neighborhood with Plaka, the much bigger neighborhood, which actually surrounds Anafiotika, and which has a completely different architecture and aesthetics.

 The neighborhood has the shape of a “peinirli” or a spindle, the two ends of which are occupied by two little churches: the Church of “Agios Symeon” at the northwest and the church of “Agios Georgios on the rock”, which defines the southeast edge of the village.
-The northern part of the neighborhood is limited by the archeological site of Acropolis, for the expansion of which several houses of Anafiotika where demolished in the 70s.
+The northern part of the neighborhood is limited by the archeological site of Acropolis, for the expansion of which several houses of Anafiotika were demolished in the 70s.
 The southern limit is defined by Stratonos and Prytaneiou streets.

 The first houses were built in the era of King Otto I of Greece, when, in 1841, when he encouraged workers from the Cycladic island of Anafi (from which the neighborhood took its name) to come and help to transform the new capital of independent Greece into a modern metropolis and refurbish his palace.
 They took over the rocky terrain located just below the north slope of the Acropolis, hastily erecting houses, taking advantage of an older Ottoman law which decreed that if you could put up a structure between sunset and sunrise, the property became yours.
 The first two inhabitants were listed as G. Damigos, a carpenter, and M. Sigalas, a construction worker.
-Soon, workers from other Cycladic islands also started to arrive here, to work as carpenters, stone and marble workers, in a further building reconstruction period in Athens, but also in the following era after the end of the reign of King Otto.
+Soon, workers from other Cycladic islands also started to arrive here, work as carpenters, stone and marble workers, in a further building reconstruction period in Athens, and in the following era after the end of the reign of King Otto.